 Rutabaga.
 Slice rutabaga thin so it will cook through.
 When cooked correctly, it is sweet and delicious.
 When not thoroughly cooked, it is has a somewhat unpleasant taste so you will know to cook it more or slice it thinner.
 It is very helpful for development, so eat some every day if you can find it in your area.

 Other vegetables do not contain as much of the chemicals needed for development, or they are too cooling.
 Eat them only occasionally.

 Shopping.
 Shop for vegetables at least once a week.
 When there is a choice, buy smaller sized vegetables.
 These are more warming.

 Storage.
 When you get vegetables home, rinse them off in plain water and then put them into clean bags of the type one uses when buying loose vegetables at the supermarket.
 Do not close the zip-lock because the vegetables need a little air.

-The author stores vegetables in the bins in the refrigerator door because he finds it a little easier to remove the bins and put them on the counter top when it is time to cook.
+The author stores vegetables in four bins in the refrigerator door because he finds it a little easier to remove the bins and put them on the counter top when it is time to cook.

 Note for vegetarians (which we do not recommend): If you donÕt eat meat, then you need to eat a few more green vegetables to obtain iron.

 Protein foods that are absolutely required for rapid development are: